 Your alarm goes off.
 Instead of waking up refreshed and energized, a very different feeling kicks in — anxiety.

 Anxiety is like an unwelcome visitor popping in when you least expect it.
 When you experience anxious thoughts or feelings in the morning, it robs your peace of mind and sets the tone for your whole day.
-Why do you wake up feeling stressed or worried?
+Why do you wake up with butterflies in your stomach?
 How can you get rid of these feelings?
 Here are some ways you can address morning anxiety and improve your overall outlook for the day.

 What Is Morning Anxiety?